enzo-dante/tech_prep/README.md

 __depth-first search__

 DFS technique starts with a root node and then traverses the adjacent nodes of the root node by going deeper into the graph.

 In the DFS technique, the nodes are traversed depth-wise until there are no more children to explore.

 Once we reach the leaf node (no more child nodes), the DFS backtracks and starts with other nodes and carries out traversal in a similar manner.

 DFS technique uses a stack data structure to store the nodes that are being traversed.

 - hasPath(s, t): recursively, nodeS do you have a path to nodeT?
 - nodes asks (left-to-right) it's child if it has a path to nodeT, repeat until reached nodeT or null

 Detect a cycle in a graph: DFS facilitates to detect a cycle in a graph when we can backtrack to an edge.

-Pathfinding: As we have already seen in the DFS illustration, given any two vertices we can find the path between these two vertices.
+Path-finding: As we have already seen in the DFS illustration, given any two vertices we can find the path between these two vertices.

 Minimum spanning tree and shortest path: If we run the DFS technique on the non-weighted graph, it gives us the minimum spanning tree and the shorted path.